helayoty/fiberd/examples/substrate/README.md

 It is not a fork of Substrate and changes nothing in it.
-The point is the shape: a worker image that answers Substrate's contract with fiberd's four verbs, so a Substrate cluster gets clone-not-boot, W-sized suspends and instant resumes without a change to its control plane.
+The point is the shape: a worker image that answers Substrate's contract with fiberd's four verbs, so a Substrate cluster gets clone-not-boot, W-sized suspends, and resumable state without a change to its control plane.
 A Substrate that registered sandbox classes and let a worker hold more than one actor would get the density column too.